cryptohack/cryptohack-blog/_posts/2021-08-04-cryptoctf-hard.md

 E_q: y^2 = x^3 + pq x  + pq \pmod p = x^3 \\
 $$

 Which are singular curves (in particular, these singular curves with triple zeros, known as cusps).
 We can translate the discrete log over these curves to solving in the additive group of $F_p$   and so the discrete log is division, and trivial.
-See this link for an example: https://crypto.stackexchange.com/questions/61302/how-to-solve-this-ecdlp
+See this [link](https://crypto.stackexchange.com/questions/61302/how-to-solve-this-ecdlp) for an example.

 We solve this discrete log in the following way